storesafe/cordova-sqlite-storage/README.md

 - Use within [InAppBrowser](http://docs.phonegap.com/en/edge/cordova_inappbrowser_inappbrowser.md.html)
 - Use within an iframe (see [litehelpers/Cordova-sqlite-storage#368 (comment)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/368#issuecomment-154046367))
 - SAVEPOINT(s)
-- R-Tree is not tested for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled), or WP(7/8)
+- R-Tree is not tested for all older releases of Android in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
 - UNICODE characters not fully tested
 - Use with TRIGGER(s), JOIN and ORDER BY RANDOM
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)